-As a student, like anyone else, you may experience a range of challenges that can interfere with learning, such as strained relationships, increased anxiety, substance use, feeling down, difficulty concentrating and/or lack of motivation.
+As a student, like anyone else, you may experience a range of challenges that can interfere with learning, such as strained relationships, increased anxiety, substance use, feeling down, difficulty concentrating, and/or lack of motivation.
 These emotional health concerns or stressful events may diminish your academic performance and/or reduce your ability to participate in daily activities.
-ASU Counseling Services provides counseling and crisis services for students who are experiencing a mental health concern.
-Any student may call or walk-in to any ASU counseling center for a same day or future appointment to discuss any personal concern.
+ASU Counseling Services provides counseling and crisis services for students who are experiencing mental health concerns.
+Any student may call or walk into an ASU counseling center for the same day or future appointment to discuss any personal concerns.
 Here is the Web site: eoss.asu.edu/counseling.
 After office hours and 24/7 ASU's dedicated crisis line is available for crisis consultation by calling 480-921-1006.